JamieBort/Learning-Directory/Git/issues/issue_templates/README.md

   > You can define different input types, validations, default assignees, and default labels for your issue forms.

+NOTE: More good issue template examples might be found in the repos highlighted in this [contributing_examples/](../../contributing/contributing_examples/) directory or this [pull_request_templates/](../../pull_request/pull_request_templates/) directory.

 ## Directories and Files

 Navigate back to the [parent readme file.](../README.md)